huningxin/webvr/explainer.md

 // Restore the page to normal after exclusive access has been released. function OnSessionEnded() {
-  // Restore the canvas to it's original resolution. glCanvas.width = defaultCanvasWidth;
-  glCanvas.height = defaultCanvasHeight;

-  // Ending the session will reject any outstanding commit promises, so if you
+  // Ending the session will reject any outstanding VR frame promises, so if you
   // want the animation loop to continue running you'll need to manually queue
   // up the next frame.
   window.requestAnimationFrame(OnDrawFrame);